Scotland in the modern era: Industrial Revolution

 Coal mining became a major industry, and continued to grow into the 20th century, producing the fuel to heat homes, factories and drive steam engines, locomotives and steamships.
 By 1914 there were 1,000,000 coal miners in Scotland.
 The stereotype emerged early on of Scottish colliers as brutish, non-religious and socially isolated serfs; that was an exaggeration, for their life style resembled coal miners everywhere, with a strong emphasis on masculinity, egalitarianism, group solidarity, and support for radical labour movements.

 Britain was the world leader in the construction of railways, and their use to expand trade and coal supplies.
 The first successful locomotive-powered line in Scotland, between Monkland and Kirkintilloch, opened in 1831.
 Not only was good passenger service established by the late 1840s, but an excellent network of freight lines reduce the cost of shipping coal, and made products manufactured in Scotland competitive throughout Britain.
 For example, railways opened the London market to Scottish beef and milk.
-They enabled the Aberdeen Angus to become a cattle breed of worldwide reputation.W.
-Vamplew, "Railways and the Transformation of the Scottish Economy", Economic History Review, Feb 1971, vol. 24 (1), pp. 37–54.
+They enabled the Aberdeen Angus to become a cattle breed of worldwide reputation.